DupiDachs/motorSync/README.md

 Take a look at `motorSync/printer_data/config/printer.cfg` and add the changes to your `printer.cfg` file.

 ### Changes to printer_data/config/motorSync.cfg
-- adapt the `ACCELEROMETER_MEASURE` calls if your chip is not named `adxl345`
-- no other changes required anymore with newest version
+- no other changes required anymore with newest version, but you can play with range, etc. See the file for this.

 ## Usage